 This course will examine the importance of managing information and technology as a resource of a business.
 The course will examine the relation between management and the IT organization.
-Topics will include software quality assurance, technology systems integration,
+Topics will include software quality assurance, technology systems integration, information resources management, using IT for competitive advantage, and software engineering.
+Students taking this course for graduate credit must complete all graduate course requirements.

 Undergraduate prerequisite(s): BCIS 303 and MGMT 303.
+This course cannot be taken as a directed study.